 Kubernetes manages connectivity among Pods and Services using the

-component.
-This is deployed as a static Pod on each node by default.
-Any
+component, which is a DaemonSet that deploys a Pod on each node by default.

 kube-proxy, which is not an in-line proxy, but an egress-based